Amit Kothari

 Who should enable it and who should wait

 If your team regularly moves data between Excel and PowerPoint - financial analysts, consultants, business development, strategy teams - turn it on today.
 The workflow improvement is real and immediate.
-Pair it with a few vetted skills for running projects with Cowork and you’ll see genuine time savings.
+Pair it with a few vetted skills for running projects with Cowork and you’ll see real time savings.

 The thing is, this feature is a preview of where all AI-assisted work is heading.
 Not single-app chatbots.
 Not isolated copilots.
 Context-aware agents that move between tools the way humans do.
 Claude’s version is early, kind of rough around the edges, and missing critical enterprise controls.
-But the direction is spot on, and the Skills ecosystem underneath it could turn out to be the more important story.
+But the direction is spot on, and the Skills set of integrations underneath it could turn out to be the more important story.

 Worth discussing for your situation?
 Reach out.